-Inclusive education, in particular the inclusion of learners with disabilities, presents challenges in any setting.
+Inclusive education, ensuring that all excluded and marginalized persons have access to education, presents challenges in any setting.
 Yet inclusive education is a vital element for developing societies that challenge discrimination and that see diversity as a positive resource rather than as a threat.
 Inclusive education is therefore a challenge that we must rise to.
 Arguably, the need for inclusive education is even greater in situations of crisis and conflict, where discrimination may be rife, even causing the crisis, and where acceptance of diversity and reconciliation is essential for moving the society forward again.

 The international community has specifically addressed the issue of inclusive education through the following global conventions:

 - UN Convention on the Rights of the Child,1989 introduces the right to protection from discrimination in grounds of disability for the first time in international human rights law.

 - World Declaration on Education for All, 1990 highlights the steps needed to provide equal access to education to every category of disabled persons as an integral part of the education system.

 - United Nations Standard Rules on Equalization of Opportunities for Persons with Disabilities, 1993 elaborate the steps needed to translate the principle of equal primary, secondary and tertiary educational opportunities for children, youth and adults with disabilities in integrated settings into practice.

 - Salamanca Declaration and Framework for Action, 1994 introduces the guiding principle that ordinary schools should accommodate all children, regardless of their physical, intellectual, social, emotional, linguistic or other conditions.

 - UN Convention on the Rights of Persons with Disabilities, 2006 introduces an obligation to ensure an inclusive education for persons with disabilities at all levels.

 - CRPD General Comment on the Right to Inclusive Education, 2016 elaborates the measures States must introduce to guarantee inclusive quality education for all persons with disabilities.